Skip to main content

 Housing Market Forecast 2026: What AI and Data Tell Us About the Year Ahead

 The housing market forecast for 2026 defies the narrative that dominated the past five years.
 The Sun Belt boom is over.
-The pandemic-era migration wave that sent prices surging across Texas, Florida, and Arizona has given way to oversupply, price corrections, and some of the lowest market health scores in the country.
+The pandemic-era migration wave that sent prices surging across Texas, Florida, and Arizona has given way to oversupply, price corrections, and some of the lowest PropertyIQ Scores in the country.
 Meanwhile, the metros that headlines ignored (mid-size cities across the Northeast and Midwest) are quietly posting the strongest fundamentals we have measured.

 Here is what the data says about 2026.